 What therapies does Dr. Weil recommend for nail fungus?

-Dr. Weil has always recommended using tea tree oil, a natural disinfectant sold at health food stores, for nail fungus.
+Dr. Weil has always recommended using tea tree oil as a step toward a toenail fungus cure.
+This natural disinfectant sold at health food stores, as a home remedy for toenail fungus and fingernail fungus.
 Here, too, you won't get speedy results.
 Paint the oil on affected nails twice a day for at least two months.
-The nail has to grow out for the fungus to be eradicated, so you may not see results for a year.
+The nail has to grow out for the toenail fungus to be eradicated, so you may not see results for a year.
 An alternative remedy is grapefruit seed extract used the same way as tea tree oil - twice a day for at least two months.
 Eating 1-2 cloves of raw garlic a day may also be helpful over time as garlic has significant anti-fungal properties.

-The oral anti-fungal drugs for treatment of nail fungus seem to be effective but are expensive and not as safe.
+The oral anti-fungal drugs that serve as fingernail and toenail fungus treatments of fingernail and toenail fungus seem to be effective but are expensive and not as safe.
 While cases of toxicity are rare, Dr. Weil sees no reason to take even a small risk for a problem that is usually cosmetic.
 In painful cases, podiatrists may temporarily remove infected nails so that a topical anti-fungal medication can be applied directly to the nail bed.
 In stubborn cases, an infected nail can be permanently removed.